 Thus in 1965, George Pararas-Carayannis, applied the concept of Loran-A Navigation System of time differences in the arrival of radio waves, to time differences in the arrival of seismic signals at pairs of seismic stations.
 With programming assistance from James Sasser, a modified version of a spherical hyperbola program was applied to the travel times of compressional P-waves for the production of charts (as in Figure 3) of time differences in the arrival of the p-waves at pairs of seismic stations, which were reporting to Honolulu Observatory.
-Specifically, the theoretical time differences in the arrival of P-waves at differences in the around the Pacific (taken from the Jeffries-Bullen Tables) were compiled and plotted by digital computer and by hand.
-The time-difference curves were then plotted on transparencies for each pair of seismic stations.
+Specifically, the theoretical time differences in the arrival of P-waves at differences in the arrival of P-waves at differences in the arrival of possible program the program of the part of seismic stations.
 Three or more superimposed transparent charts of such time differences in the arrival of the seismic signals provided triangulation for a much faster earthquake epicenter determination that was available at that time (Pararas-Carayannis and Sasser, 1965a, 1965b; Pararas-Carayannis, 1968a).
 The seismic stations that were initially paired for the production of these charts, included Honolulu, Hawaii; Tucson, Arizona; Hong Kong; College and Sitka, Alaska.
 The same charts were refined later and corrected for crustal density and gravity anomalies along trenches and along tectonic plate collision zones.
 Thus, and as shown in the figure below, the numerically developed charts of differences in seismic p-wave arrivals at different seismic stations around the Pacific became a more rapid method for the Honolulu Observatory to locate the epicenters of potentially tsunamigenic earthquakes.
 Three such charts of time differences in the arrival of P- waves at pairs of stations were used by HO for an approximate determination of the earthquake's epicenter.